 The ventilation in the attic and roof should also be inspected, as these are common entry points where critters sneak in.

-The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, siding or skylights.
+The roofing experts at All Professional Remodeling of Bergen County NJ can assist you with any questions regarding roofing, windows or gutters.

 They can even enter in through holes or cracks where deterioration has occurred.
 Soffit vents and the fascia board are also areas where intruders can get in.
 These areas should be repaired and sealed immediately after the animals have been removed from the property.